 - Bananas.
 The yellow fruits have everything going for them.
 They’re rich in sleep-promoting carbohydrates and tryptophan, but that’s not all.
 Bananas also contain potassium and magnesium, which can help promote muscle relaxation.

 But eating the right stuff isn’t the only way that food impacts your sleep, though.
 Steering clear of the wrong edibles and drinkables is equally important.
-A few to avoid in the name of getting a better night’s rest:
+A few to avoid eating before bed in the name of getting a better night’s rest:

 - Coffee and other caffeine-rich stuff.
 It might go without saying, but we’re going to say it anyway.
 Coffee can stay in your system for as long as six hours—which means that even a late afternoon cup could have an impact on your sleep.
 If you’re aiming to get to bed by 11, avoid coffee and other high-caffeine things like black tea, cola, and dark chocolate after 5 PM.

 - Spicy foods.
 Can’t get enough sriracha?
 Save it for lunchtime.
 One found that when people who consumed hot condiments (like Tabasco sauce or mustard) before bed took longer to fall asleep and achieved less restful sleep compared to when they skip the stuff.
 Researchers aren’t totally sure why spicy foods mess with your sleep, but it could be because they raise your body temperature.

 - Fatty foods.
 People who eat high-fat fare tend to be more sleep-deprived compared to those who eat less of the stuff, says the That could be because heavy, greasy food is harder on your digestive system, and is more likely to cause sleep-stealing stomach discomfort.

 Make Sleep-Friendly Lifestyle Changes